MHaris2002/Cars_license_Plate_Recognition_using_YOLOv8/README.md

 ## Video Used

-The video I used in this proect can be downloaded from [here](https://www.pexels.com/video/vehicles-traveling-on-daytime-8321860/).
+The video I used in this project can be downloaded from [here](https://www.pexels.com/video/vehicles-traveling-on-daytime-8321860/).

 ## Model